 21 A questionnaire on the community parties' and labor market's satisfaction with the development procedures adopted by the University to fulfill requirements of the local community.
-3-3-30 22 2 2 21 22 A questionnaire on the students' satisfaction with services and facilitations provided to them 3-3-31 by the Deanship for Admission and Registration.
-23 A questionnaire on the final year students' satisfaction with career and academic counselling.
-3-3-32 24 A questionnaire on the faculty members' satisfaction with the learning resources at the University.
-3-3-33 25 A questionnaire on final year students' satisfaction with the library services.
+3-3-30 22 A questionnaire on the students' satisfaction with services and facilitations provided to them by the Deanship for Admission and Registration.
+3-3-31 23 A questionnaire on the final year students' satisfaction with career and academic counselling.
+3-3-32 , 24 A questionnaire on the faculty members' satisfaction with the learning resources at the University.
+3-3-33 , 25 A questionnaire on final year students' satisfaction with the library services.
 3-3-34 26 A questionnaire on faculty members' satisfaction with facilities and equipment at NU.
 3-3-35 27 A questionnaire on administrative leaders' satisfaction with facilities and equipment.
 3-3-36 28 A questionnaire on the availability of the requirements of effective teaching methods.
 3-3-37 29 A questionnaire on the University staff's satisfaction with the University website.
 3-3-38 30 A questionnaire on the sufficiency of financial resources from the perspective of faculty members.
-3-3-39 31 A questionnaire on academic leaders' satisfaction with financial authorization.
+3-3-39 · 31 A questionnaire on academic leaders' satisfaction with financial authorization.
 3-3-40 32 A questionnaire on faculty members' satisfaction with laboratories, preparations, libraries, 3-3-41 information systems and resources for supporting scientific research.
-33 A questionnaire on the university's investing of its potentials in serving the local community 3-3-42 from the faculty members' perspective.
-34 A questionnaire on the university's investing of its potentials in serving the local community 3-3-43 from the administrative leaders' perspective.
-35 A questionnaire on the university's investing of its potentials in serving the local community 3-3-44 from the academic leaders' perspective.
-36 A questionnaire on the health services provided to students.
-3-3-45 37 A questionnaire on the performance of the Vice-Rectorship for Academic Affairs.
-3-3-46 38 A questionnaire on NU's website.
-3-3-47 39 A questionnaire on the e-portal of the Deanship for Admission and Registration.
-3-3-48 40 A questionnaire on the faculty members' satisfaction with communication technology.
-3-3-49 41 A questionnaire of students' satisfaction with extra-curricular activities and student services.
+33 A questionnaire on the university's investing of its potentials in serving the local community 3-3-42 from the faculty members' perspective. · 34 A questionnaire on the university's investing of its potentials in serving the local community 3-3-43 from the administrative leaders' perspective.
+35 A questionnaire on the university's investing of its potentials in serving the local community 3-3-44 26 from the academic leaders' perspective.
+3-3-45 36 37 A questionnaire on the health services provided to students.
+A questionnaire on the performance of the Vice-Rectorship for Academic Affairs.
+3-3-45 31 38 A questionnaire on the performance of the vice-Rectorship for Academic Affairs.
+A questionnaire on NU's website.
+3-3-40 30 A questionnaire on NO's website.
+A questionnaire on the e-portal of the Deanship for Admission and Registration.
+3-3-48 39 40 A questionnaire on the e-portal of the Deanship for Admission and Registration.
+A questionnaire on the faculty members' satisfaction with communication technology. , , 3-3-49 4 41 A questionnaire of students' satisfaction with extra-curricular activities and student services.
 3-3-50